fatmakhamis/AKAN-NAME/README.md

-# Portfolio Project
+# Akan name Project
-#### By Fatma Khamis, 13/02/2021
+#### By Fatma Khamis, 21/02/2021
 ## Description
-This project was set up to create a Personal Portfolio as part of week's one Individual project
+This web application requests for your birthday details and gender then calculates the day you were born.
+Depending on your gender Your Akan name will be displayed.
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
+You need to fill a form with your burthdate details to display your Akan name.
 ##Demo
 Here is a working live demo:https://fatmakhamis.github.io/Fatma-Portfolio/.
 ## Setup/Installation Requirements